 "After five years, the scale in NSW tops out at around $107K.
 So a five-year teacher, who is essentially still mastering their craft, is paid the same as a 20-plus-year expert.
 An all round 10%–15% won't hurt attracting new talent, but they really need to stretch the scale out at the top end, or find a way to reward high-quality teachers properly."

 "I earn $110K.
 My problem isn't really how much I'm paid.
 It's a combination of the following:"

 "It's the ridiculous amount of work that has nothing to directly do with teaching and learning.
 It's the changes in policies that require teachers to support a wider array of students in the same class.
 The dark age level of understanding when it comes to managing teachers' time.
 Schools have no idea how to measure workload, let alone attempt to manage it.

 The fact that parents and the system often require teachers to parent students.
 It's the push to keep kids out of trades and apprenticeships before they finish year 12 and then ignoring that this may be an issue.
 It's when schools take teachers away from their administrational lines to provide cover for classes due to no redundant staffing."

-"Ask any kind of a teacher where they spent after school hours, their weekends and their school holidays.
-We'd be at school by seven in the morning, and leave for home around six at night.
-Weekends were either programming at home or at the school, holidays spent at school, setting up classes, building curriculum for the term, professional development courses and research.
+"Ask any kind of a teacher where they spent after-school hours, their weekends, and their school holidays.
+We'd be at school by 7 in the morning, and leave for home around 6 at night.
+Weekends were either programming at home or at the school, holidays spent at school, setting up classes, building curriculum for the term, professional development courses, and research.
 If your office job is underpaid and overworked with excessive unpaid hours, join your union and document everything."